Morgellons Disease Research • Patient Survey • Advocacy

 What are Morgellons fibers made of?

 Published Morgellons papers have described cutaneous filaments as biofilaments associated with skin tissue, with discussion of keratin and collagen rather than synthetic textile fibers.
-This remains one of the most important research topics for patients and clinicians to understand.

 Did the CDC prove Morgellons patients are delusional?